-C. Aerodynamic model
+5.3 Aerodynamic model

 Aerodynamic effects have been simulated using a model derived from the blade element method, assuming a perfectly rigid wing planform.
 As modeled, lift and drag torques are proportional to $\dot{\phi}^2$ , the square of stroke velocity.
-Averaged lift and drag coefficients, strong functions of the rotation angle $\psi$ , were taken from experimental data collected from dynamically scaled models of a fruit fly (Drosophila melanogaster) wing flapping in mineral oil [2].
-Calculation of wing rotational moments, important for realizing passive wing rotation, relies on additional experimental work quantifying a non-dimensional center of pressure location $\hat{d}{cp}$ of fruit fly wings [3, 10].
-Rotational damping, proportional to $\dot{\psi}^2$ , the square of wing rotational velocity, has been modeled in accordance with experimental and theoretical work on tumbling plates [11].
+Averaged lift and drag coefficients, strong functions of the rotation angle $\psi$ , were taken from experimental data collected from dynamically scaled models of a fruit fly wing flapping in mineral oil (Dickinson et al. 1999).
+Calculation of wing rotational moments, important for realizing passive wing rotation, relies on additional experimental work quantifying a non-dimensional center of pressure location $\hat{d}{cp}$ of fruit fly wings (Dickson et al. 2006; Whitney and Wood 2010).
+Rotational damping, proportional to $\dot{\psi}^2$ , the square of wing rotational velocity, has been modeled in accordance with experimental and theoretical work on tumbling plates (Andersen et al. 2005).